strobes-test/vulpy/README.rst

-Vulpy - Web Application Security Labxx
+Vulpy - Web Application Security Lab
 ====================================

 Vulpy is a web application developed in Python / Flask / SQLite that has two faces.x